rails/rails/guides/source/active_model_basics.md

 ### Model

-`Model` adds the ability to a class to work with Action Pack and Action View out of box.
+`ActiveModel::Model` adds the ability to a class to work with Action Pack and Action View out of box.

 ```ruby
 class EmailContact